Fr. Joseph Whalen, M.S.

 “When I visited Sister Mary Michael again, she said, ‘Joseph, I am convinced that your mother got a glimpse of your ordination,” recalls the priest.
 “Jesus surely parted the skies to allow her to look down from Heaven and see the fulfillment of her prayers.”

 In 2003 Father Whalen, visited a Padre Pio shrine in Pennsylvania.
 It was rainy and cloudy but just after he prayed, the clouds parted and a companion saw a ray of light descend.
 She took a photo and sees a profile of St. Pio in it.

 Sun bursts forth and blue light appears over Fr.
 Whalen at St. Anne Shrine in Vermont

-With Sister Mary Michael of the Precious Blood Monastery in Manchester, New Hampshire.
+With the late Sister Mary Michael of the Precious Blood Monastery in Manchester, New Hampshire.

 This editorial was written in 2003

 Favorite quote on Christian martyrdom: